Added 5 August 2009. Last updated 2 June 2024: updated characteristics of genus and species, and Bibliography.

 Claudius

 A mainly nocturnal species found in slow-moving bodies of water such as swamps, marshes, ponds and small streams, especially favouring muddy bottoms.
 The waters tend to be relatively shallow, thus providing some protection against crocodiles.
 Travels considerable distances in rainy season but aestivates deep in the mud in the dry season.
 Diet includes invertebrates and vertebrates typical of its environment, eg earthworms, aquatic insects, snails, frogs and fish; offal is also taken.
 Carapace: low, usually tricarinate, keels becoming obscure with age.
-Plastron: reduced, cruciform, lacks movable hinge and covers about one third of the underside; bridge extremely narrow, connected to carapace by ligaments.
-Other: head relatively very large; jaws strongly hooked, upper jaws with pair of cusps; pair of barbels on chin; limbs short, robust, digits extensively webbed..
+Plastron: reduced, cruciform, lacks movable hinge and covers about one third of the underside; bridge extremely narrow, connected to carapace by ligaments; anterior and posterior lobes angular; a very small gular may be present; abdominals twice as broad as long; anals distinct or united.
+Other: head relatively very large; jaws strongly hooked, upper jaws with pair of cusps; pair of barbels on chin; no warts on the neck; limbs short, robust, digits extensively webbed..
 Coloration: carapace brown, yellowish brown or almost black, with darker seams; in juveniles, scutes may bear dark streaks and radiations; plastron and bridge yellow; head yellowish brown to nearly black, jaws lighter with dark streaks.
 Reproduction: males are larger than females, and male has long thick tail ending in a keratinised spine.
 The female nests in November, producing a clutch of 2-8 eggs; incubation lasts 4-5 months [SOURCE: see Bibliography]

 Biography